 Date: Wednesday 22nd August 2018

-REGATTA is excited to welcome legendary Winemaker, Patrick Carmody, from Craiglee Winery, for a one-off wine dinner on Wednesday, 22nd of August.
+REGATTA and Five Way Cellars are excited to welcome legendary Winemaker, Patrick Carmody, from Craiglee Winery, for a one-off wine dinner at REGATTA on Wednesday, 22nd of August.

 Join Pat on a culinary journey with 10 wines & 5 courses, paired expertly by REGATTA's Executive Chef, Logan Campbell.
 With each course you will be invited to compare two vintages from the Craiglee range to see how it affects the taste of each paired dish.